kubernetes/community/sig-api-machinery/annual-report-2022.md

 ## Membership

-- Primary slack channel member count:
+- Primary slack channel member count: 3912
-- Primary mailing list member count:
+- Primary mailing list member count: 771
-- Primary meeting attendee count (estimated, if needed):
+- Primary meeting attendee count (estimated, if needed): 30 <!-- carried over from last year -->
-- Primary meeting participant count (estimated, if needed):
+- Primary meeting participant count (estimated, if needed): 10 <!-- carried over from last year -->
-- Unique reviewers for SIG-owned packages: <!-- in future, this will be generated from OWNERS files referenced from subprojects, expanded with OWNERS_ALIASES files -->
+- Unique reviewers for SIG-owned packages: 111 <!-- in future, this will be generated from OWNERS files referenced from subprojects, expanded with OWNERS_ALIASES files -->
-- Unique approvers for SIG-owned packages: <!-- in future, this will be generated from OWNERS files referenced from subprojects, expanded with OWNERS_ALIASES files -->
+- Unique approvers for SIG-owned packages: 94 <!-- in future, this will be generated from OWNERS files referenced from subprojects, expanded with OWNERS_ALIASES files -->

 Include any other ways you measure group membership